hehonglu123/python_turtle_trial/ROS/src/python_turtle/Trial_instruction.md

 For every ROS communication, there needs to be one and only one roscore running.
 To check if the images are successfully published or not, open up a new terminal and type in `rostopic echo image_raw`.
 This way the terminal shall display the image data.

+## Create Turtlebot Publisher

 # Task
-## 1
-Given the example of `turtlebot.py` and `keyboard.py`, create a turtlebot server keeping track of the pose of the turtlebot.
-The message and service types are already provided, and make sure to build your workspace and source it everytime there's a change in service or message.

-If the server runs without any error, try creating a client that display the turtle as well as reading in inputs from the keyboard to drive the turtle accordingly.
+From tutorial above, you should have a complete turtlebot subscriber and a simple turtlebot publisher.
+Given `keyboard.py` under `python_turtle_trial/Examples`, try creating a client that display the turtle as well as reading in inputs from the keyboard to drive the turtle accordingly.

-## 2
 Given the camera publisher `ROS/cam_pub.py` and detection example `Examples/detection.py`, try create a client subscribing images from the webcam, process the image and publishing command to drive the turtle based on the color detected in your webcam.